-Victoria files reports and other information with certain Canadian provincial securities commissions.
-These reports and other information are available to the public free of charge under the profile of Victoria on SEDAR at www.sedar.com.
+Victoria is a reporting issuer in each of the provinces and territories of Canada.
+The Common Shares are listed on the Toronto Stock Exchange (the "TSX") under the symbol "VGCX".
+As a reporting issuer, Victoria is required to prepare and file various reports and other information with certain Canadian provincial securities commissions.
+These reports and other information are available to the public free of charge under the Company's issuer profile on SEDAR at www.sedar.com.